AdobeDocs/mix-modeler.en/help/models/insights.md

 The Model insights tab shows widgets for:

 * Contribution by date and base media.
-The stacked graph is ordered: Base at the bottom, Non spend channels in the middle, and Spend channels on top.
+The stacked graph is ordered: Base at the bottom, Non-spend channels in the middle, and Spend channels on top.

 * Contribution by channel.